 Before you enter T-DROP, you should carefully consider whether it is the best decision for you to enter with 28, 29, or 30 years of service credit or even thereafter.
 The T-DROP plan is a 10-year plan with monthly deposits and thereafter pays interest only on the account balance.
 Be sure to consider your life plan and your work life intentions before entering into T-DROP too early.
 If you are about to have a materially higher salary after entering T-DROP, then T-DROP could be a big mistake for you.
 Call ATRS if you have questions.
 Also feel free to call me directly!
-I have also attached a T-DROP primer for you to review.
+My direct line is 501-682-1820.
+My email address is georgeh@artrs.gov.
+I have also attached a T-DROP FAQ for you to review.